danilovl/select-autocompleter-bundle/README.md

 #### 5.1 By roles

-You could restrict access to autcompleter by user roles.
+You could restrict access to autocompleter by user roles.

 Restrict access for all autocompleters.